PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 For description and past ratings, see course page on [Princeton Courses](https://www.princetoncourses.com/course/1234012095)

-_Supervised by Prof. Matt Weinberg and Prof. Pedro Paredes (Spring 2023)_
+_Supervised by Prof. Matt Weinberg and Dr. Marcel Dall'Agnol (Spring 2024)_

 _Team communication: Email + Slack ([central COS UCA Slack]({{< ref "/docs/employees/slack" >}}): `#445-grading` and `#445-grading-subchannel-1` through `#445-grading-subchannel-4`)_

 **Description:**

 UCAs for COS 445 are primarily responsible for grading (PSets, midterm, and final).
-That is, every UCA must grade assignments, and it is perfectly acceptable for a UCA to only grade assignments.
+That is, every UCA must grade assignments, and it is common for most UCAs to only grade assignments.

-UCAs who are interested in other tasks (such as helping answer questions on Ed, providing advice on course policy, etc.) are welcome to do so (and be paid to do so).
+UCAs who are interested in other tasks (such as helping answer questions on Ed, providing advice on course policy, etc.) are definitely welcome to do so (and be paid to do so, and appreciated for doing so), but the primary need is grading.

-Additionally 1-2 UCAs can instead volunteer to be the "_Strategy Design Czar(s)_".
+Additionally 1-3 UCAs can instead volunteer to be the "_Strategy Design Czar(s)_".
 The Strategy Design Czars do not grade assignments, but are responsible for maintaining the codebase for strategy design assignments.
 This role requires significant independence in comparison to grading, but would be fun for students who enjoyed the strategy designs more than the PSets.
-If you are interested in this, you should email Matt ([`smweinberg@princeton.edu`](mailto:smweinberg@princeton.edu)) and Pedro ([`pparedes@princeton.edu`](mailto:pparedes@princeton.edu)) to discuss.
+If you are interested in this, you should email Matt ([`smweinberg@princeton.edu`](mailto:smweinberg@princeton.edu)) and Marcel ([`dallagnol@cs.princeton.edu`](mailto:dallagnol@cs.princeton.edu)) to discuss.

 **Responsibilities (~3-4 hrs/week):**